Careless talk warning – you never know who’s listening to your business conversations

 Protecting the client is your duty

-That’s where you’re wrong.
-It doesn’t matter how good your judgement and how carefully you’ve considered the matter, you’ve breached your client’s confidentiality.
+It doesn’t matter how good your judgement and how carefully you’ve considered the matter, a public conversation or leaving a work electronic device open to access means you have breached your employer or your client’s confidentiality.

 It’s true you can get lots of work done on public transport, but you must ensure that you take whatever steps are necessary to avoid disclosing client information – the consequences could be serious for you, your firm and the client.